zeebo/blake3/README.md

 | 256 b  |  `364ns`    |   `250ns`  | |  `703MB/s`       |  `1.03GB/s`  |
 | 512 b  |  `575ns`    |   `468ns`  | |  `892MB/s`       |  `1.10GB/s`  |
 | 768 b  |  `795ns`    |   `682ns`  | |  `967MB/s`       |  `1.13GB/s`  |

-- Very small writes are mostly dominated by initialization of the hash state, so if you care about having the best performance for small inputs, be sure to reuse hash state as much as possible.
-If you don't care, you probably don't care about ~100ns either.

 ### Large